DreamOfTheRedChamber/system-design-interviews/Cache.md

     3. Binary safety.
 C structure requires char comply with ASCII standards.
     4. Compatible with C string functions.
 SDS will always allocate an additional char as terminating character so that SDS could reuse some C string functions.

-* Three coding formats:
-    1. Int: if the target could be represented using a long
-    2. Embstr: If the target is smaller than 44 bytes.
-Embstr is read-only but it only needs one-time to allocate free space.
-Embstr could also better utilizes local-cache.
-    3. Raw: Longer than 45 bytes.

 ### Hash
 #### Structure
 * dict in Redis is a wrapper on top of hashtable